-The entrance to the Library is conveniently located near the main entrance to the law school building.
+The Library is conveniently located near the main entrance to the law school building.
 Its open design and academy-style furnishings provide an attractive, comfortable, and quiet place for study.
 A mixture of individual carrels, large tables, comfortable lounge areas, and group study and seminar rooms provide a variety of seating and study options for patrons pursuing their academic endeavors.

-The staff members, including seven professional librarians, look forward to assisting you in pursuing your legal research through the use of the collection and the wide array of other resources available through the Library.
+The staff members, including law-trained reference librarians, look forward to assisting you in pursuing your legal research through the use of the collection and the wide array of other resources available through the Library.

-Gail I. Winson, Director Fall, 1999
+Gail I. Winson, Director Fall, 2001